brunonicko/basicco/README.rst

 generic_meta
 ^^^^^^^^^^^^
-Python 3 doesn't have a `typing.GenericMeta` metaclass, so this will resolve to `type` on newer versions of Python.
-For Python 2, it resolves to an improved version of the metaclass (see `generic`_).
+Python 3 doesn't have a `typing.GenericMeta` metaclass, so `basicco.utils.generic_meta.GenericMeta` will resolve to `type` on newer versions of Python.
+For Python 2, it resolves to an improved version of the metaclass.

 import_path
 ^^^^^^^^^^^